egberts/egberts.github.io-src/content/articles/bridge-systemd-HOWTO.md

 Bind Ethernet to Bridge
 -----------------------
 The next step is to add to the newly created bridge a network interface.
-In the example below, we add any interface that matches the name `en*` into the bridge br0.
+An interface that matches the name `en*` into the bridge br0 is being added below:

 ```bash
 vim /etc/systemd/network/50-bind-br0-slave-eth0.network